Today’s date – Niobe Day –marks the arrival of His Majesty’s Canadian Ship (HMCS) Niobe in Halifax, N.S.

 On Oct.
-21, 1910, HMCS Niobe became the first Canadian warship to enter Canada’s territorial waters, ushering in the beginning of Canada’s naval service.
-The 11,000-tonne armoured cruiser was purchased from Britain’s Royal Navy by the Canadian government.
-It steamed across the Atlantic Ocean from Portsmouth, England, to Halifax.
+21, 1910, HMCS Niobe became the first Canadian warship to enter Canada’s territorial waters, ushering in the country’s naval service.
+The 11,000-tonne armoured cruiser was purchased from Britain’s Royal Navy by the Canadian government before steaming across the Atlantic Ocean from Portsmouth, England, to Halifax.

 ROYAL CANADIAN NAVY